newstoryhomes/code-challenge/README.md

 # Instructions

-First, you should not spend any more than **5** hours on this project, however it will likely take around 3.
-We would rather you submit an incomplete challenge than spend longer than 5 hours.
+Welcome!
+If you are reading this, it's likely because you want to work with us.
+If you have already applied, then continue on.
+If not, check out our [careers](https://newstorycharity.org/careers/) page to see our avaiilable openeings.
+No software developer opening?
+Email us anyway!

+The goal of this coding challenge is to allow us to see how you approach a technical problem.
+You will also get an introduction into our API.

+This should take about **3-5 hours** to complete, but please don't spend more than 5 hours on it.

-Upon completion, a public Github URL should be sent to the following:
+Upon completion, a **public** Github URL should be sent to the following:

 - [morgan@newstorycharity.org](mailto:morgan@newstorycharity.org)
 - [tim@newstorycharity.org](mailto:tim@newstorycharity.org)